netfun81/w9wm-mod/README.md

 after starting w9wm, hotkeys arent working until selecting "New" from system menu or opening a program from applications menu.

-Alt-d pressed on root without a focused window will close window manager.

 ------------------------------------------------------------------------
 about w9wm: